Hometown: East Haven, CT

 What is your favorite HMF race and why?
 Hands down, the Surftown half in Misquamicut, RI is my favorite race.
 I could say it was about the course, flat, great views of the ocean around every turn, lots of cheering fans.
 Or the time of year, late summer on the shore with crystal clear, cool mornings turning to warm afternoons.
 The pre and post-race festivities.
 But the real reason is that Surftown is my annual homecoming.
 My family spent summers on the RI shore.
 Running through Misquamicut Beach and Watch Hill is like running back in time for me.
 Every step is full of memories.

+What was your single most memorable race day experience?
+My most memorable race day experience is from my first half marathon in 2010.
+I found out that my brother-in-law had registered for the race and having run a few 5Ks, I had been considering moving up to a more challenging distance.
+About 8 weeks before the race, I decided to register too and start training.
+Training went well and I set a personal goal of finishing in under 2 hours: a goal that I didn't really share with anyone.
 Fast forward to race day, my brother-in-law and father-in-law and I set out at a moderate pace.
 I was feeling great.
 About mile 9 my brother-in-law starts to slow down (his knee started hurting).
 I kept my pace and fell in with a small group of runners.
 As I pass the timer at mile 10, I do some quick math and figure that I might just make my 2-hour goal.
 As I make the turn into the home stretch (down a long hill), I can see the finish line clock just turn over to 1:59 and I start into an all out sprint.
 I run past my cheering family - intent on reaching the finish and cross at 1:59:59.
 Mission accomplished.

 What one piece of advice would you give to someone running his or her first race this year?
 Soak it all in.
 A lot of my friends have started running later in life.
 I tell them that they aren't out to break any records, only set new personal ones.
 Relax.
 Enjoy the atmosphere.
 Meet new people.
 Run your own race.
 If you feel good, push your pace.
 If you don't...save your legs for another day and another race.
 Enjoy a cold beer at the finish and then look forward to your next race or your next distance.
 At this point in our lives, we should be running and racing because we love it and doing everything we can to keep that love-affair going.